Dr. Rachael Jonassen

 - Time series analysis

-Rachael studies and advises on climate change risk and currently resides in Jordan, researching climate-induced displacement and other climate change topics.
+Rachael studies and advises on climate change risk and mitigation, supporting multiple projects on these topics, mostly in Asia.

 A total of 98 abstracts presented at professional venues, 68 published papers, 6 books edited/authored, 44 reports of funded research, 49 invited lectures, 140 professional talks delivered.